Cameron Tom: New Orleans Saints

 Tom signed with the New Orleans Saints as an undrafted free agent on May 1, 2017.
-He was waived on September 2, 2017, and was signed to the Saints' practice squad the next day.
-He was promoted to the active roster on October 25, 2017.
-He made his NFL debut in Week 3 of the 2018 season against the Atlanta Falcons.
+He was waived by New Orleans on September 2, and was re-signed to the team's practice squad the following day.
+Tom was promoted to the active roster on October 25.

+Tom made his NFL debut in Week 3 of the 2018 season against the Atlanta Falcons.
 On August 31, 2019, Tom was placed on injured reserve.

 On April 8, 2020, Tom re-signed with the Saints.
-He was waived on September 5, 2020, and signed to the practice squad the next day.
-He was elevated to the active roster on November 29 for the team's week 12 game against the Denver Broncos, and reverted to the practice squad after the game.
+He was waived by New Orleans on September 5, and re-signed to the practice squad the next day.
+Tom was elevated to the active roster on November 29 for the team's Week 12 game against the Denver Broncos, and reverted to the practice squad after the game.
 He was elevated again on January 16, 2021, for the team's divisional playoff game against the Tampa Bay Buccaneers, and reverted to the practice squad again following the game.
-His practice squad contract with the team expired after the season on January 25, 2021.
+Tom's practice squad contract with the team expired after the season on January 25.

 Miami Dolphins

 On February 3, 2021, Tom signed a reserve/futures contract with the Miami Dolphins.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
-He was promoted to the active roster on November 10, 2021.
+He was waived by Miami on August 31, and re-signed to the practice squad the next day.
+Tom was promoted to the active roster on November 10.
 He was waived on December 4 and re-signed to the practice squad.
-He was promoted to the active roster on December 24, 2021.
+Tom was promoted to the active roster on December 24.